 At Le Bettex at the base of the slopes both Causettes and La Coterie are both good.
 The former has table service and a good terrace with wonderful views, the latter with favourite French and Savoyard dishes and a good choice of grilled meats.
 La Fleche d’Or nearby is also good and serves traditional cuisine in a lovely wooden restaurant or out on the terrace.

 Direct trains run from Paris to La Fayet.
 La Fayet train station is 5km from St Gervais from where there is a free shuttle bus service into St Gervais itself.
 The nearest airport is Geneva (1 hour) which can be accessed by bus or ski transfer company.
+We had a great experience with Cham-Van.
 Chambéry Savoie Mont Blanc is about 1hour 15mins.